 And even if you’re still working your nine-to-five, blogging is a fantastic side hustle job–especially if you have goals of escaping the rat race and being your own boss.

 We were able to get our first blog to six figures in the first year by making the huge commitment to making blogging our full-time job before we earned any money from it.

 But not everyone is able to take a risk like that–and you don’t have to.

-We have students who make anywhere from a couple hundred to several thousand dollars per month blogging as a side hustle while they continue to work their nine to five job or other online business.
+We have students who make anywhere from a couple hundred to several thousand dollars per month blogging as a side hustle while they continue to work their nine-to-five jobs or other online businesses.

 You don’t need any special talents to start a blog, but you do need to learn a few different skills, such as basic graphic design, understanding WordPress, and how to write and format a blog post.

 Check out our post, How to Start a Blog, for all the details and step-by-step process.

 - What you need to get started: To start, you’ll need a computer, high-speed internet, and a blog hosting plan.